 - Cardholders who put a further $45,000 of eligible spending on their card in a calendar year (for a total of $60,000 in a calendar year) will earn a further free night certificate.

-If I purchase enough Hilton Honors points to book a highly discounted 5-night stay in the Maldives (I’m very short of Hilton points right now) and then add the free night certificate to the end of the stay, I’d probably get $900 – $1,000 of value out of it… but that’s a rogue example, so I’m not trying to use it to justify a vastly over-inflated valuation.
+If I purchase enough Hilton Honors points to book a highly discounted 5-night stay in the Maldives (I’m very short of Hilton points right now) and then add the free night certificate to the end of the stay, I’d probably get $900 – $1,000 of value out of it… but that’s a rogue example, so I’m not about to trying to use it to justify a vastly over-inflated valuation.

 Overall, this is great news for anyone who enjoys earning Hilton’s free night certificates and it certainly increases the value on offer by all three Amex cards that give cardholders a chance to earn them.